 The shipping industry plays a key role in global trade, accounting for over 80% of total trade [1].
 For over a century, marine diesel engines have been the primary propulsion systems for ships.
 As the industry grapples with environmental concerns, there is growing interest in shifting away from fossil fuels, such as marine diesel oil (MDO) and heavy fuel oil (HFO), to generate the required propulsion power from cleaner sources.
 The predominant use of fossil fuels in the past has been driven by their major advantages, which include ease of handling, cost-effectiveness, and reliability [2].
-However, the use of fossil fuels has significant http://dx.doi.org/10.21278/brod75205
+However, the use of fossil fuels has significant disadvantages in terms of environmental effects.
+The maritime transport sector accounts for approximately 3% of worldwide anthropogenic greenhouse gas (GHG) emissions, and projections indicate that CO2 emissions in the maritime sector are expected to increase by 50% from 2008 to 2050 [3].
+In the revised strategy for 2023, these objectives have been significantly sharpened.
+Within this updated framework, there is an http://dx.doi.org/10.21278/brod75205